ezehlivinus/basic-workflow/README.md

 # Basic Workflow

-Small starter example.
-Shows a single workflow with a manual trigger and a few simple steps.
-Good first stop if you are new to GitHub Actions.
+Single workflow with a manual trigger and a few ordered steps.

+## Purpose
+Show the minimal shape of a workflow used across the other samples.

-## What it shows
+## Highlights
 - Manual dispatch trigger
-- Basic job with ordered steps
+- One job with sequential steps
-- Simple echo logging
+- Simple logging output

-## Why it exists
+## Notes

-Sets the pattern used in the other folders.
-Nothing fancy on purpose.
+Kept intentionally small for clarity.

 ## Next

-Look at `job-dependencies` after this one.
+`job-dependencies`